 Now I make 2 batches at once and it doesn’t leave my hands sore.
-Since I make two batches I use 3 bowls, pile them on top of each other and use something heavy, in this case a “senior moments” jar that is filled with pennies.
+Since I make two batches I use 3 bowls, pile them on top of each other and use something heavy, in this case, a “senior moments” jar that is filled with pennies.

 - Slice the cabbage with a knife or mandolin.

-- Place the cabbage in a bowl, sprinkle with salt.
+- Place the cabbage in a bowl, and sprinkle it with salt.
 Place a heavy object on top and let it sit for a few hours.